 MAWS students represent all U.S. Services and are chosen from the slate of officers who comprise each August's college-wide intermediate level class (ILC).
 Navy officers selected to attend the August ILC may apply for MAWS by notifying their detailers of desire to participate.
 Non-Navy officers selected to attend the August ILC may apply for MAWS by notifying their Senior Service Officers at the college.
 The MAWS integrates the College of Naval Command and Staff core courses (National Security Affairs, Strategy and War, and Joint Maritime Operations), three electives comprising the Joint Planner area of study, and accomplishment of real-world planning missions assigned by Joint and Navy operational commanders in the final three months of the course.
-This educational planning in the joint and maritime domains.
+This educational process produces skilled practitioners of operational art and operational planning in the joint and maritime domains.